 Skip to contents

-The GISCO statistical unit dataset represents the NUTS (nomenclature of territorial units for statistics) and statistical regions using multipart polygon, polyline and point topology.
-The NUTS geographical information is completed by attribute tables and a set of cartographic help lines to better visualise multipart polygonal regions.
+The GISCO statistical unit dataset represents NUTS (Nomenclature of Territorial Units for Statistics) and statistical regions using multipart polygon, polyline and point topology.
+The NUTS geographical information is completed by attribute tables and a set of cartographic help lines to better visualize multipart polygonal regions.

-The NUTS are a hierarchical system divided into 3 levels:
+NUTS is a hierarchical system divided into three levels:

 • NUTS 3: small regions for specific diagnoses.

-Also, there is a NUTS 0 level, which usually corresponds to the national boundaries.
+There is also a NUTS 0 level, which usually corresponds to the national boundaries.

 Usage